SilvinvanHaestregt/Youtube-Downloader/README.md

 # What does this program do?

 With this program it is possible to download one or more youtube videos.
 You can choose to download 1 video, but you can also choose to download a whole list of youtube videos by simply copying the link of the video in listfile.txt.
+This file can be found in the Lists folder.

 It is also possible to download all videos from a specified youtube channel.
 The option is also present to have a list of youtube channels, from which all videos are downloaded.
 Note that this can take up a lot of space on your PC so pay attention to this.